splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Add metric descriptions
 -----------------------------

 Descriptions help users understand what metrics are measuring, especially when the names of metrics are jargon or difficult to recognize.

-If a metric has a description, you can find it underneath the metric title.
 To add a metric description select :guilabel:`Add description`, or select :guilabel:`Edit description` to edit the custom description.
-Some metrics have built-in descriptions (for example, from one of the integrations), this provided description is always shown and is not editable.
+Some metrics have built-in descriptions like integrations, this provided description is always shown and isn't editable.
 The maximum length of a metric description is 1,024 characters.
-Although the descriptions are included in the search result, the text of metric descriptions is not analyzed by the search.

-If you hover over a metric name, a tooltip opens that provides information about the metric.
-Information you can view in the metric tooltip includes the metric name, description, type, the time it was created, and the number of time series that it reports (filtered by any filters that have been applied to your search query).
+If you hover over a metric name a tooltip opens that provides information about the metric:

+* metric name
+* description and type
+* time of creation
+* number of time series

 .. _filter-or-exclude-sidebar: